pp4rs/DEPRECATED-installation-guide/docs/index.md

-# Installation Guide for Programming Practices for Research in Economics
+# Programming Practices for Research in Economics
+## Installation Guide

 The Installation Guide for the 2017 edition is not currently available.